vashshawn/Pingvin-master/doc/getting-started.md

 ## Getting started

-This tutorial will help you to go through the basics to use Dogecoin Core after you completed the [installation instructions](/INSTALL.md).
+This tutorial will help you to go through the basics to use Pingvincoin Core after you completed the [installation instructions](/INSTALL.md).
 You now have `pingvincoind` or `pingvincoin-qt` executables available to run a node, and `pingvincoin-cli`/`pingvincoin-tx` tools to help you transact DOGE.

 > **Note:** For simplicity, this guide assumes that executables can be found under the `PATH` environment variable.
 If needed, you can specify their location by typing `PATH=$PATH:/path/to/executables`, or prepend the full path to the command like: